-My name is Kristin AmRhein and I am currently working in NYC as an Early Intervention therapist providing speech, language and feeding therapy to children under 3.
+My name is Kristin AmRhein and I am currently working in NYC in a range of settings including outpatient, home care and preschools providing speech, language and feeding services to the pediatric population.

 I graduated from the University of Florida in 2011 where I earned my Bachelor’s in Communication Sciences and Disorders.
 Rather than jumping straight into a Master’s program, I decided to embark on a 2-year journey around the world that would lead me to discover my full potential and capabilities as a professional in the field of speech-language pathology.

 I then attended City, University of London where I obtained my Master’s in Speech and Language Therapy.
 Following the end of the academic program, I participated in City’s Cambodia project with 5 university colleagues where we provided services in different settings throughout Phnom Penh, Cambodia.
-To read more about this experience, check out the weekly blog posts I wrote with my placement partner about working in hospitals with Cleft Lip and Palate clients.
+To read more about this experience, check out the weekly blog posts my placement partner and I wrote about working in hospitals with Cleft Lip and Palate clients.

 Belize City, Belize